marcindeperas-casumo/frontend-react-stack/CONTRIBUTING.md

 This can be done by writing [Stories](https://github.com/storybooks/storybook) or through [Enzyme](https://github.com/airbnb/enzyme)'s DOM inspection.

 Stories are better suited for Presentational components, especially as they are integrated with [Chromatic](https://www.chromaticqa.com/) to form a visual regression layer.

-Bonus points if they are reusable so other teams can see them in the storybook.
+_**All reusable components should have stories to facilitate component discovery in storybooks!**_

 Enzyme is great at testing logic heavy components as it can manipulate the component's state with ease.